- Anywhere we find petroleum, we’re looking at an area that was under the ocean millions of years ago.

 - Because oil is less dense than water, it forms a thin slick that devastates birds and mammals that contact the surface to breathe.

-- In 1989, oil tanker named the Exxon Valdez ran aground and dumped over 10 million gallons along the Alaskan coastline.
+- In 1989, oil tanker named the Exxon Valdez ran aground and dumped over 10 million gallons along the Alaskan coastline, which lingers in coastal rocks to this day.

 - Petroleum accounts for 36% of all the energy consumed in the US.